Quality assurance and performance improvement (QAPI) is federal regulation for nursing homes participating in the Medicare and Medicaid programs.

 QAPI is a data-driven approach that focuses on the indicators that reflect outcomes of care and quality of life in nursing home residents.

-Dietitians and dietary managers play important roles in QAPI by identifying and correcting quality deficiencies as well as opportunities for improvement that relate to food and nutrition.
+Dietitians and dietary managers play important roles in QAPI by identifying and correcting quality deficiencies that relate to food and nutrition as well as identifying new opportunities for improvement.